What is Documentary Wedding Photography?

 Working as a photojournalist for much of my career has taught me that every story needs to start somewhere, an introduction, a point at which to begin the narrative.
 The morning preparations are perfect for this.
 Sometimes nerves, always excitement – it’s a magic couple of hours.

 Stages of the day – The Wedding Ceremony

 The main event of the day, the moment everyone has been building up to.
 This is the time to capture the anticipation growing and the atmosphere building.
 I aim to be there a short while ahead of the bride to photograph all this excitement.

 Once the ceremony starts I am completely respectful of the importance of the moment and make sure I create no distractions nor obscure anyone’s view.
 My cameras have the most up-to-date technology and are completely silent and I would never use a flash during the ceremony.
-In fact, in almost all of the weddings I have ever photographed, my flash hasn’t left my camera bag until the dancing starts.

 A wonderful time for capturing the couple being congratulated by their nearest and dearest.
 Savour this moment, it’s very special.
-Don’t let yourselves be led away by an anxious wedding coordinator telling you to move on to the next stage.

 There’s a wealth of great photo opportunities at this stage of the day.
 The speeches always provide a visual feast with emotions often running high.
 Declarations of love, the antics of the best man and the crowd’s reaction to his jokes – good or bad!!!
 Everyone is totally relaxed, feeling the warmth and having a brilliant time.

 If you have something happening later in the evening you can book me to stay on for a few extra hours.
-However, in most cases I have everything I need once the atmosphere of the party and dance floor action is captured after the first few songs.
+However, in most cases I have everything I need once the atmosphere of the party and dance floor action is captured after the first few tracks.